Simply connected varieties in characteristic $p>0$: First main theorem

 By Theorem~\ref{thm:boundedness}, there are finitely many polynomials $\chi_1(m), \ldots, \chi_N(m)\in \Q[m]$ describing the Hilbert polynomials $\chi(X, j_*E_n(mY ))$.
-Let $M$ be the disjoint union of the moduli $M_i, i=1,\ldots, N$ of $\mu$-stable torsion-free coherent sheaves on $X$, of Hilbert polynomial $\chi_i(m)$.
+Let $\sP\subset \Q[m]$ denote this set of polynomials.
+Let $M$ be the disjoint union of the moduli $M_i=M(\chi_i), i=1,\ldots, N$ of $\chi_i$-stable (in fact the moduli points of interest for us are even $\mu$-stable, thus $\chi_i$-stable, see \cite[Lem.~1.2.13]{HuyLeh97}) torsion-free coherent sheaves on $X$, of Hilbert polynomial $\chi_i(m)$ \cite[Thm.~0.2]{Lan04}.
+Recall that $M(\chi_i)$ uniformly corepresents the functor from the category of schemes over $k$ to the one of sets, which assigns to any $T/k$ the set $\sM_X(\chi_i)(T)$ of isomorphism classes of coherent sheaves $E$ on $X\times_k T$, flat over $T$, which are pure and $\chi_i$-stable on all geometric fibers of the projection $X\times_k T\to T$.
 It is a quasi-projective scheme.
 The sheaves $j_*E_n$ define moduli points $[j_*E_n] \in M(k)$.
 Let $ N_t \subset M$ be the reduced subschemes defined as the Zariski closure of the subset of closed points $ [j_*E_n], n\ge t$.
-By the noetherian property, the decreasing sequence of subschemes $N_t$ stabilize to $N$ say.
-Then, the action which sends $j_*E_n$ to $j_*F^*E_n$ on $N$ extends to a rational dominant map from $N$ to itself, so a power of it stabilizes the connected components of $N$.
-We apply \cite[Thm.~3.14]{EsnMeh10}, an application of Hrushovsky's theorem \cite[Cor.~1.2]{Hru04}, to conclude that $N$ contains moduli points $[j_*E]$ which fulfill $j_*(F^M)^*E=j_*E$ for some $M\in \N\setminus \{0\}$, which again as in \cite[Thm.~3.15]{EsnMeh10} contradicts the assumption $\pi_1^{\rm \acute{e}t}(U)=0$.
+By the noetherian property, the decreasing sequence of subschemes $N_t$ stabilizes to $N$ say.